sujanp-kr/simb-ai-otic/programming-paradigms-symbiosis.md

 **Current State-of-the-art Boundaries:**
 Present agentic systems excel at language tasks and symbolic reasoning but struggle with tasks requiring precise numerical computation, real-time performance, or integration with complex existing systems.
 Understanding these boundaries is crucial for appropriate system design.

+**Resource insensitivity:**
+Current GPUs based Compute systems are requiring the data centers hosting them to consume unconscionable amounts of power and water.
+Until they may be displaced by more cool-by-default systems like quantum or light based processors, humanity and ecology will be inadvertently giving up their share of natural resources, to keep the AIs powered up and cooled.

 ### 11.2 Open Research Questions